nstliveinst — NST script to customize the liveinst process.

 for the serial port when installing to a "server".
 If omitted, the

-default value will be used (57600).
-Some common
+default value will be used (57600

 baud rates

-"--mode install".
+.
 The minimum value permitted is 300.

---xhost [true]|false]
+--xhost [true]|false

 This option is provided as an aid to adding desktop